 Step 1:

-When working with a triathlon coach, the first step is communicating to your coach about the unexpected hurdle.
+When working with a triathlon coach, the first step is communicating with your coach about the unexpected hurdle.
 Your coach will know the best move to ensure you stay on track and keep your training balanced.
 A coach gets to know you and your schedule.
 That athlete + coach relationship is an asset when planning training around a busy schedule.
 Often with proper notice in advance, these types of situations can be avoided completely.

 Step 2: